How to Write a Home Offer Letter to a Seller

 Please note, we do not suggest being manipulative, divisive or untrue as this can hurt the integrity of your offer.
 Sellers truly want to ensure that their home is going to the right people, so let them get to know and envision you a bit.
 Since the whole point of this letter is to put yourself in front of the competition, make sure you provide personal touches that they want to hear and give them peace of mind.

-Your offer letter is supposed to play into the emotions of the seller, but you also want to keep your content light and heartfelt.
+Your offer letter is designed to play into the emotions of the seller, but you also want to keep your content light and heartfelt.
 This letter should include elements of your personality, but don’t pour out a sob story and don’t get too sappy to try to win them over.
 After all, you want your story to be believable and sincere - not the other way around.
 To be sure your letter has the utmost integrity, have a neutral third party, like your agent or perhaps a good friend, read over it to make sure it’s compelling and not overly sentimental or cheesy.

 The ultimate goal of your offer letter is to help make your offer stand out from the rest.
 In order to make sure your letter helps and doesn’t hurt your offer, avoid mentioning the following: